dferber90/githubbox/README.md

 ## Lazy

-If you were too lazy for the step above, you can click on this link instead:
+If you don't want to type, you can click on this link instead:

 [githubbox.com/dferber90/githubbox](https://githubbox.com/dferber90/githubbox)